mbhulin/OrientTutorial/create_the_search_method.md

 OSQLSynchQuery query1 = new OSQLSynchQuery ("select in as pos, Score as combiScore from PROB_IS_AT where out = ? and in.@class = 'Position'");

 ```
-Each edge connects two vertices: **out** specifies the source vertex where the edge comes out and **in** specifies the target vertex where the edge goes in.
+Each edge connects two vertices: **out** specifies the source vertex where the edge comes out and **in** specifies the target vertex where the edge goes in. out must be our search object.
+Instead of doing some String-operations and insert the